mesosphere-backup/dcos-cassandra-service/docs/install-and-customize.md

     }
 }
 ```
-This will create a single node cluster with 2 Gb of memory and 4Gb of disk.
+This will create a single node cluster with 2 GiB of memory and 4GiB of disk.
 Note that you will need an additional 512 Mb for the DC/OS Apache Cassandra Service executor and 128 Mb for clusters tasks.
 The DC/OS Apache Cassandra Service scheduler needs 512 MB to run, but it does not need to be deployed on the same host as the node.

 # Multiple Cassandra Cluster Installation